Dick Schafrath: Coaching in the NFL

-After Dick retired from the Browns, he initially declined to coach, but finally decided to accept an offer by head coach George Allen of the Washington Redskins to join his coaching staff.
-From 1975 to 1977, Dick was the assistant offensive line coach.
+After Schafrath retired from the Browns, he initially declined to coach, but finally decided to accept an offer by head coach George Allen of the Washington Redskins to join his coaching staff.
+From 1975 to 1977, Schafrath was the assistant offensive line coach.

 Politics

-In 1983, Dick was recruited by President Ronald Reagan to coordinate and organize "Athletes for Reagan-Bush '84" in which celebrity athletes appeared at fundraisers and other functions in a re-election campaign effort.
+In 1983, Schafrath was recruited by President Ronald Reagan to coordinate and organize "Athletes for Reagan-Bush '84" in which celebrity athletes appeared at fundraisers and other functions in a re-election campaign effort.
 In 1986, with the help of longtime friend and coach Woody Hayes, Schafrath won a seat in the Ohio State Senate after running a successful campaign against state representative Tom Van Meter.
-He continued serving as a Republican in the Ohio Senate until his retirement from politics in 2000.
+He served as a Republican in the Ohio Senate until his retirement from politics in 2000.